This easy watermelon juice recipe is the perfect drink for a hot day — fresh, hydrating, and naturally sweet with no added sugar.

 Health benefits of watermelon

-- Watermelon juice fits a Blue Zones way of eating — simple, hydrating, and rooted in whole foods.
+- Watermelon juice aligns with a Blue Zones approach to eating — simple, whole-food-based, and plant-forward.

 Storage & meal prep